 The ignition modules are designed for 100% shut-off.
-If the furnace fails to ignite within 85 seconds after a call for heat, the flow of gas (including pilot) will be shut off and the ignition module will lock out.
+If the furnace fails to ignite after three ignition attempts, the flow of gas will be shut off and the ignition module will lock out.
 The module can be reset by:

-- A. Turning the system switch on the room thermostat to the "OFF" position and back to the "HEAT" position. - B. Decreasing the set point of the room thermostat below the temperature in the conditioned space and returning it to its original setting. - C. Opening and closing the unit's main disconnect switch.
+- A. Turning the system switch on the room thermostat to the "OFF" position and back to the "HEAT" position. - B. Decreasing the set point of the room thermostat below the temperature in the conditioned space and returning it to its original setting.

+C. Opening and closing the unit's main disconnect switch.

-FIGURE 2 - TYPICAL INSTALLATION
+FIGURE 2- TYPICAL INSTALLATION